 What happens in a standard consultation

-My initial visit may take up to two hours (subsequent visits won’t be as long).
+My initial visit usually takes approx 90 minutes.
 We’ll need a good firm surface to do a walk up and I may request a trot up if necessary.
 I need you or a responsible representative to attend each visit and either hold the horse or be at its side.
 It’s greatly appreciated if your horse has clean, dry hooves, a dry legs.
 I will want to work somewhere where the horse is comfortable to stand in a safe level place & where I can get to either side of the horse easily and free from kick hazards.

 An initial visit will take a thorough look at how your horse’s feet and how usable they are.